Anomalous Loss Reduction Below Two-Level System Saturation in Aluminum Superconducting Resonators: Modeling

-The fit shows reasonable agreement with the data, with $\text{RMSE}=0.014$.
-The fit has a total of 11 fitting parameters for the entire temperature and power range, which has less degrees of freedom than fitting the data from different temperatures individually.
-The different contributions to the loss below TLS saturation power is plotted in Fig.\ref{fig:delta0_pc} (b) which illustrates that the discrete TLS coupled to low and intermediate $\gamma$ fluctuates are responsible for the loss reduction.
-Different rates in the model determined from the fit are summarized in Fig. \ref{fig:delta0_pc} (c).
-The numerical values for $\Gamma_{1,2}$ and $\gamma_{max,min}$ are typical for TLS in amorphous materials \cite{faoro_interacting_2015}.
-The rates also satisfy the following assumptions in the model: $\Gamma_2 \gtrsim \Gamma_f$, $\gamma_{max} \gg \Gamma_2$.
-In addition, the low temperature loss reduction occurs around $40$ mK as expected, when $\Gamma_2+\Gamma_f < \nu$, the width of the response is smaller than the detuning between TLS and the resonance.
-The other quantities extracted from the fit are listed below: the volume of TLS-inhabiting dielectrics $18.5\ \mu m^3$, the intrinsic TLS loss $\delta^{TLS}_0= 5.5\times10^{-6}$, the other loss $\delta_{other}=1.29\times10^{-5}$, and the minimum fluctuator rate $\gamma_{min}=2.9\times10^{-4} \text{ Hz}$, and the exponent for the energy dependent density of states $\mu=0.2$.
+The fit shows reasonable agreement with the data, with root mean squared error $\text{RMSE}=0.0124$.
+There are in total 10 fitting parameters, fewer degrees of freedom compared to fitting the data from different temperatures individually.
+The different contributions to the loss below TLS saturation power are plotted in Fig. \ref{fig:delta0_pc} (b) illustrating that the discrete TLS coupled to low and intermediate $\gamma$ fluctuators are responsible for the loss reduction.
+The different rates in the model determined from the fit are summarized in Fig. \ref{fig:delta0_pc} (c).
+The numerical values for $\Gamma_{1,2}$ and $\gamma_\text{max,min}$ are typical for TLS in amorphous materials \cite{faoro_interacting_2015}.
+The rates also satisfy the following assumptions in the model: $\Gamma_2 \gtrsim \Gamma_\text{f}$, and $\gamma_\text{max} \gg \Gamma_2$.
+In addition, the low temperature loss reduction occurs around $40$ mK as expected, when $\Gamma_2+\Gamma_\text{f} < \nu$, the width of the response is smaller than the detuning between TLS and the resonance.
+The other quantities extracted from the fit are listed below: the volume of TLS-inhabiting dielectrics, $10\ \mu m^3$, the intrinsic TLS loss, $\delta^{TLS}_0= 3.85\times10^{-6}$, the other loss, $\delta_\text{other}=1.29\times10^{-5}$, and the minimum fluctuator rate $\gamma_\text{min}=4.5\times10^{-2} \text{ Hz}$.